Protests over death of George Floyd turn violent again despite curfews, National Guard

 National Guard soldiers were deployed in Atlanta, Minneapolis and Los Angeles, as well as Santa Monica.

-Reporting by Brendan O'Brien and Carlos Barria in Minneapolis; Additional reporting by Peter Szekely, Maria Caspani and Sinead Carew in New York, Susan Heavey in Washington, Brad Brooks in Austin, Texas, Zach Fagenson in Miami and Bill Tarrant and Dan Whitcomb and Bill Tarrant in Los Angeles; Writing by Dan Whitcomb; Editing by Bill Tarrant and Lincoln Feast.
+Reporting by Brendan O'Brien and Carlos Barria in Minneapolis; Additional reporting by Peter Szekely, Maria Caspani and Sinead Carew in New York, Susan Heavey in Washington, Brad Brooks in Austin, Texas, Zach Fagenson in Miami and Bill Tarrant and Dan Whitcomb in Los Angeles; Writing by Dan Whitcomb; Editing by Bill Tarrant and Stephen Coates